fgilde/MudBlazor.Extensions/README.md

 });
 ```

-Please note: The dialog extensions are static, hence, you need to set the IJSRuntime somewhere in your code, for example, in your `App.razor` or `MainLayout.razor` in the `OnAfterRenderAsync` method.
+Please note: The dialog extensions are static required for webassembly, hence, you need to set the IJSRuntime somewhere in your code if you run MudBlazor.Extensions iside a WebAssembly client application,
+for example, in your `App.razor` or `MainLayout.razor` in the `OnAfterRenderAsync` method.
 This is not a requirement but it does save you from passing the IJSRuntime in every `DialogOptionsEx`.

 ```
 protected override async Task OnAfterRenderAsync(bool firstRender)